SebastianoF/calie/README.md

 pytest
 ```

-Run the test and generate the report:
+Run the test and generate the coverage report:
 ```
 pytest --cov --cov-report html coverage html